-During the year ended December 31, 2022, the Association discontinued a software implementation project and an impairment loss of \$4,568,059 was recorded and included as loss on impairment and disposal of assets in the statement of activities for the year ended December 31, 2022.
-The impairment loss includes \$4,067,608 of the full cost of assets capitalized for this project that were included in property and equipment construction in progress, and \$500,451 of capitalized software costs that were included in deferred charges and other assets in the statement of financial position, excluding \$330,000 held for a future credit by the vendor.
-During the year ended December 31, 2023, the \$330,000 was deemed impaired and was written off resulting in an impairment loss of \$330,000.
-As the project was discontinued, no capitalized software costs were included in property and equipment as of December 31, 2023 or 2022.
-There was no balance in deferred charges and other assets of capitalized software costs as of December 31, 2023.
-There was \$330,000 as of December 31, 2022.
+During the year ended December 31, 2023, the Association incurred an impairment loss related to a software implementation project of \$330,000 which was recorded and included as loss on impairment and disposal of assets in the statement of activities for the year ended December 31, 2023.
+The impairment loss was related to capitalized software costs that were included in deferred charges and other assets in the statement of financial position.
 During the year ended December 31, 2023, there were no events or changes in circumstances indicating that the carrying amount of the property and equipment may not be recoverable.